ricallinson/jmm/language.md

 The main departure from standard Java development is that all source code is contained in one __workspace__ directory.
 There are no extra class paths, no external `.jar` files and no version conflicts.
 To achieve this all packages are relative to a __workspace__ directory.
 For example the Java package `github.com.jminusminus.jmmexample` would be found in the directory`$JMMPATH/github/com/jminusminus/jmmexample` where `$JMMPATH` is the __workspace__ directory.

 Maven, Gradle, Ant etc will __NOT__ work with Jmm by design.
 Like [Go](https://golang.org/) there is no packaging system as such.
 All Java packages are pulled from source control systems like [github.com](https://github.com/) as source code.
-All dependences for a program must be in a projects workspace are compiled into one `.jar`.
-Each project has it's own workspace with it's own dependencies.
+All dependences for a program must be in a projects workspace and are compiled into one `.jar` at build time.
+Each project has its own workspace with its own dependencies.
 The dependencies are defined in code as `import` statements so no external dependency management system is required.

 ## Language Basics